EDUCBA Logo

 Example #2

-Matlab enables user to plot more than two number of lines in single plane.
-This can also be achieved by calling the plot function in a loop where the plotting function can be defined as function of the looping variable.
+Matlab enables users to plot more than two lines in a single plane.
+This can also be achieved by calling the plot function in a loop where the plotting function can be defined as a function of the looping variable.

-The below code snippet generates 6 lines for the function defined by ‘y’ which is function of the looping variable ‘x’.
+The code snippet below generates six lines for the function defined by ‘y’, the looping variable’ x’ function.

 Code: